Jean-Marie Apostolidès: Oeuvre

-Jean-Marie Apostolidès’ oeuvre focuses on theater and social history.
+Apostolidès’ oeuvre focuses on theater and social history.
 The author draws on his knowledge of psychoanalysis, anthropology, sociology, and literature aiming to “tap into what cannot be discerned by social actors.”
 His first two books – Le Roi-Machine (1981), Le Prince sacrifié (1985) – deal with spectacle and court pageantry under the reign of Louis XIV.
 Another work in line with Le Roi-Machine is his essay Cyrano.
 Qui fut tout et qui ne fut rien, a literary and political analysis of Edmond Rostand's 1897 play Cyrano de Bergerac.

-Apostolidès has written a number of plays, which have been staged in France, Canada, and the United States.
+Apostolidès wrote a number of plays, which have been staged in France, Canada, and the United States.
 Among his theatrical works are: Bobby Boom (1972), La Nauf des fous (1980 and 1988) and Il faut construire l'hacienda (2006).
-As a theater director, he has developed the approach of mise-en-tableaux, a method of mise en scène intended to enhance the spectators’ emotional involvement with the action presented on stage.
+As a theater director, he developed the approach of mise-en-tableaux, a method of mise en scène intended to enhance the spectators’ emotional involvement with the action presented on stage.

-He is a well-known expert on The Adventures of Tintin, a subject on which he has published extensively – from Les Métamorphoses et Tintin in 1984, to L’Archipel Tintin in collaboration with Benoît Peeters, to Tintin et le mythe du surenfant, to his latest work entitled Dans la peau de Tintin (2010).
-In this recent essay, he studies Hergé's psychology, undertaking an in-depth analysis of elements touched upon in his earlier works (Les Métamorphoses et Tintin; Tintin et le mythe du surenfant).
+Apostolidès was a well-known expert on The Adventures of Tintin, a subject on which he published extensively – from Les Métamorphoses et Tintin in 1984, to L’Archipel Tintin in collaboration with Benoît Peeters, to Tintin et le mythe du surenfant, to one of his last works entitled Dans la peau de Tintin (2010).
+In this essay, he studied Hergé's psychology, undertaking an in-depth analysis of elements touched upon in his earlier works (Les Métamorphoses et Tintin; Tintin et le mythe du surenfant).

 His interest in avant-garde movements, i.e. the Situationist International and the Lettrist International, as well as in the personalities who founded them, lead to the publication of the essay Les Tombeaux de Guy Debord and the play Il faut construire l’hacienda.
 Apostolidès also authored multiple studies and collective editions on the avant-garde: in collaboration with Boris Donné, a biography of Ivan Chtcheglov, Ivan Chtcheglov, profil perdu; an edition of Chtcheglov texts, Écrits retrouvés; and three books of Patrick Straram – Les bouteilles se couchent, La veuve blanche et noire un peu détournée, Lettre à Guy Debord.